 This etiology of shoulder pain is very common and second only to low back pain as a cause of musculoskeletal pain.
 SIS is a common reason individuals may see their sports medicine doctor or even their primary care physician.

 Risk factors include work or repetitive sports activity at or above the level of the shoulder and increasing age.
 Sports like swimming, tennis, throwing, and weight lifting are commonly associated with SIS.
-Work activity like painting and lifting or reaching overhead are common contributors to SIS symptoms.
+Work activity like painting and heavy lifting or reaching overhead are common contributors to SIS symptoms.

 It is important to make an appointment with your sports medicine specialist in order to accurately examine your shoulder and diagnose and treat the underlying cause of SIS